ga-wdi-lessons/pseudocode/readme.md

 ## Break (10 min)

-## Exercise: Solve the Waiter Problem (5 min)
+## Exercise: Solve the Waiter Problem (10 min)

-Using your new found skills, solve this:
+Using your new found skills, you have 5 minutes to solve this:

 - A waiter has N tables, each with 2-4 guests.
 - The waiter makes rounds between each of their tables, the bar, and the kitchen.